Strategic Communications Lead

 Please note that we're currently unable to sponsor visas and require the candidate to be authorised to work in Australia.

-ACCR seeks to meaningfully accelerate fossil fuels phaseout, through catalysing effective action by institutional investors to mitigate physical and systemic climate risk.
-We are looking for a dynamic and strategic communications professional - ideally with a background in climate communications and familiarity with corporate and investment power - to steward ACCR’s communications as a critical tool in maximising the impact of and shaping the narratives around our work.
+Role: ACCR seeks to meaningfully accelerate fossil fuels phaseout, through catalysing effective action by institutional investors to mitigate physical and systemic climate risk.
+We are looking for a dynamic and strategic communications professional to steward ACCR’s communications as a critical tool in maximising the impact of and shaping the narratives around our work.

 The position leads ACCR’s Communications team and the whole of organisation Communications Strategy.
 It manages three other media and communications staff based in Australia and the UK, and engages substantially with staff across ACCR.
 The role sets the direction for how ACCR is presented to the world, and deploys narrative communications as a strategic tool, to ensure a consistent brand identity, mitigation of risks and effective communication of the impact of ACCR’s work.